leeping-ng/Autoscaling-CV-Inference/README.md

 - [PeekingDuck](https://github.com/aimakerspace/PeekingDuck) - A CV inference framework.
 Each instance will be running its own copy of PeekingDuck.
 - [FastAPI](https://fastapi.tiangolo.com/) - A high performance web framework that will be used as the server for each instance.
 [Flask](https://flask.palletsprojects.com/en/2.1.x/) was used initially, but it did not perform as well as FastAPI as it is a development server.

+## Load Test Conditions

+The Locust load testing tool will be used.
+Locust will create multiple client instances/users to send repeated POST requests of the Shiba Inu image in base64 format.

+The following settings will be used for the load test:
+- **Number of users**: 1000
+- **Spawn rate**: Ramp up at 100 users/sec till max number of users is reached

+If you are familiar with Locust, the [`wait_time`](https://docs.locust.io/en/stable/writing-a-locustfile.html) method is sometimes used to introduce delays after each task execution for each user.
+However in our case, it is not specified, thus the next task will be executed as soon as one finishes.

+What constitutes a failed request?
+- Most of the failures in the subsequent experiments are caused by **503 server errors**, where the server (e.g. app on App Engine) is temporarily unable to handle the request as it is overwhelmed.
+- A very small fraction of failures are **429 client errors**, where the rate of requests is too high, the server detects too many attempts within a short period of time and activates a rate-limiting feature.

+Request timeout errors are not encountered as by default, App Engine Standard with automatic scaling has a [10 min timeout](https://cloud.google.com/appengine/docs/standard/python3/how-instances-are-managed#timeout), and Cloud Run has a [5 min timeout](https://cloud.google.com/run/docs/configuring/request-timeout).
+The plots in the subsequent sections show that the response times do not come anywhere close to these timeout limits.

 ## Google App Engine Results

-App Engine has a [default timeout of 10 minutes](https://cloud.google.com/build/docs/deploying-builds/deploy-appengine#:~:text=This%20is%20required%20because%20Cloud,than%2010%20minutes%20to%20complete.) for builds and deployments, and this was exceeded when PeekingDuck was included as a dependency as heavy sub-dependencies such as TensorFlow and Pytorch had to be installed.
+App Engine Standard Environment has a [default timeout of 10 minutes](https://cloud.google.com/build/docs/deploying-builds/deploy-appengine#:~:text=This%20is%20required%20because%20Cloud,than%2010%20minutes%20to%20complete.) for builds and deployments, and this was exceeded when PeekingDuck was included as a dependency as heavy sub-dependencies such as TensorFlow and Pytorch had to be installed.

-While the timeout can be adjusted, I decided to keep the App Engine deployment simple and only use it to try load testing and autoscaling.
+There is another version of App Engine called the Flexible Environment where more options such as this timeout can be tweaked, but I decided to keep the App Engine deployment simple and only use it to try load testing and autoscaling.
 Thus, I excluded PeekingDuck from App Engine - CV instances here only need to save the received image to Cloud Storage without performing any inference.
 More details can be found in the [source code](server/app_engine_save_img/main.py).
 We will simulate an actual real-world use case with PeekingDuck when using Cloud Run and Kubernetes Engine.

 ### Without Autoscaling

 First, let's see how it performs without autoscaling by setting the `max_instances` config in `app.yaml` to only 1 instance.
-The following settings were used for the load test:
-- **Number of users**: 1000
-- **Spawn rate**: Ramp up at 100 users/sec till max number of users is reached

 <img src='images/app_engine/1_inst_1000_users_100_spawn_rate.png'><br>
 *Limited to 1 instance - 83% failure*

 The first plot above (Total Requests per Second) shows many failed requests, represented by the **red line**.
 The second plot above (Response Times) shows the 95% percentile of response time gradually creeping up to about 12 seconds.

 ### With Autoscaling